Solomon: Wisdom

 Solomon was the biblical king most famous for his wisdom.
 In 1 Kings he sacrificed to God, and God later appeared to him in a dream, asking what Solomon wanted from God.
 Solomon asked for wisdom in order to better rule and guide his people.
 Pleased, God personally answered Solomon's prayer, promising him great wisdom because he did not ask for self-serving rewards like long life or the death of his enemies.

-Perhaps the best known story of his wisdom is the Judgment of Solomon; two women each lay claim to being the mother of the same child.
+Perhaps the best known story of his wisdom is the Judgement of Solomon; two women each lay claim to being the mother of the same child.
 Solomon easily resolved the dispute by commanding the child to be cut in half and shared between the two.
 One woman promptly renounced her claim, proving that she would rather give the child up than see it killed.
 Solomon declared the woman who showed compassion to be the true mother, entitled to the whole child.

-Solomon was traditionally considered the author of several biblical books, "including not only the collections of Proverbs, but also of Ecclesiastes and the Song of Solomon and the later apocryphal book the Wisdom of Solomon."
+Solomon has traditionally been considered the author of three biblical books: Proverbs, Ecclesiastes, and Song of Songs.
+He has also traditionally been ascribed authorship of the Book of Wisdom which is included among the deuterocanonical books recognized by the Catholic Church, Eastern Orthodox Church, Oriental Orthodox Churches, and Church of the East, but is considered apocryphal in Protestant traditions.